Local Lorentz Transformation and Mass-Energy Relation of Spinor: Discussion and Conclusion

 \section{Discussion and Conclusion}

-We established the relationship between field theory and corresponding classical mechanics, and derived their local Lorentz transformations.
-The classical mass of a particle is clearly defined, and the energy-speed relations for each potential term are derived.
-From these results, we get the following important conclusions. \begin{enumerate}
+We derived the local Lorentz transformations for classical parameters and established the relationship between field theory and corresponding classical mechanics in a logical procedure.
+The energy-speed relations for each potential term are derived, and the classical mass of a particle is clearly defined.
+The subtle logic relationship between concepts of quantum mechanics and that of classical mechanics is overlooked previously and results in confusions and puzzles.
+The above results imply the following conclusions.

+\begin{enumerate} \item Classical mechanics once was a guidance to establish quantum mechanics.
+By analogy we define the concepts for quantum theory.
+However, from (\ref{2.1}) to (\ref{220}) and (\ref{2.24}), we learn that, the Dirac equation (\ref{2.3}) and field equations (\ref{2.4})-(\ref{219}) are more profound and general theory than the classical one (\ref{220}), because we can logically derive (\ref{220}) from (\ref{2.1}) under the assumption of mass-point model (\ref{*2.10}).
+Obviously, we cannot do the inverse operation.
+Analogy is not logic.
+When the more profound quantum theory goes to maturity, we should develop it relatively independent of classical mechanics.
+Otherwise, the overlapping concepts of two different systems certainly result in contradictions and confusions.